RudraPratap-CodeRunner/webshop/README.md

-An weather app created using Html, Css, Javascript. <br> It is majorly focuses on javascript implementation.
+An weather app created using Html, Css, Javascript. <br> It  majorly focuses on javascript implementation.